preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 Filter
 ------------------
-Here you can add filters so users can filter (= choose to just see some) of a long list.
+Here you can add filters so users can filter (= choose what to see in the rollup).
+These options are availble in Omni 6.13:

 .. image:: publishing-app-rollup-settings-filter.png

 + **Add filter**: To add filters, click this link.
-See below for more information.
+See the link below for more information.
++ **Enable partial word search**: Per default the search will onfly find whole words, so a search for Chris will find just that, not for example Christina.
+But if you select this option, the search will find parts of words as well, so both Chris, Christina and Christian, for example.
 + **Show Search Box**: To add a search box, select this option.
 You can do that without adding filters.
-+ **Enable partial word search**: Per default the search will onfly find whole words, so a search for Chris will find just that, not for example Christina.
-But if you select this option, the search will find parts of words as well, so both Chris, Christina and Christian, for example.
 + **Hide filter by default**: If you chose a search box you can select this option.
 Then no filters are shown until users has executed a search and got a search result.

 In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia 7.0 </blocks/general-block-settings/filter-options-block/index>`